gelleicsaba/btrend/README.md

 If the progress is ready, reset and start your program (usually the name is C/\<prg name\> )

-Optionally, you can export the new prg with dirmaster (File / Import) and you can delete the old slow prg file from d64.
+Optionally, you can export the new prg with dirmaster (File / Export) and you can delete the old slow prg file from d64.